School Committee - February 08, 2024

 Now then we do have some mandated needs.

-Ideally, we would keep both, but this would allow us to, again, meet our mandated obligations.
+Ideally, we would keep both, but this would allow us to, again, meet our mandated obligations as well as make sure that kids are safe in a social-emotional way.

 And then with increased numbers in early childhood, we also have the need for additional instructional assistance.

-And then as I spoke, we need to add graded 11 and 12 physical education.
+And then as I spoke, we need to add grade 11 and 12 physical education.

 All of the staffing changes being recommended have to do with mandated services as well as just level service for our technology needs.